 Our dentists here can even remove wisdom teeth!
 Call 978-288-1946 today for an appointment.

 Technology Helps Us Plan Your Tooth Extraction

 Our dentists use advanced tools like digital X-rays, intraoral cameras, and cone beam computed tomography.
 With them, they get a good look at your mouth and can identify any possible complications like impacted teeth before your procedure begins.
 They can even share images from intraoral cameras with you to better explain your situation.

 Every tooth extraction is different.
 Some are simple and will likely require no more than local anesthesia to keep you comfortable.
 However, if multiple teeth are being removed or if we’ve found potential complications like impacted wisdom teeth, you may also want to use dental sedation.
-Unlike many general dentists, we offer three kinds:
+Unlike many general dentists, we offer:

 - Inhaled sedation, or laughing gas, which provides a lightly euphoric feeling

 - Oral sedation for a less conscious state

 Replace Your Teeth When You’re Ready